 - Spring and fall county celebrations

-- Outdoor riverside brunches, plant swaps and kite flying
+- Farm-based brunches, plant swaps and kite flying

 - Barn jams

 - Pubs galore

 - Horse farms, training centers, and Andalusia cattle farms

-- Two of the last 3 public ferries on the St. Johns River
+- Two of the last three public ferries on the St. Johns River

 - Local riverfront and lakeshore restaurants and places to stay, from fish camps to B&Bs to a duded-up ranch cabin